Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: Acknowledgments

 \section{Acknowledgments}

 The research of M. L. L. was supported by the Burton Jones Endowed Chair in Pure Mathematics, as well as by the NSF award DMS-1107750.
-We thank Alan Haynes for his ideas and suggestions during the early phases of this project.
+We thank Alan Haynes for his ideas and suggestions.
+We also thank the reviewers for their constructive and helpful comments, which have significantly helped us to improve the quality and clarity of our manuscript.